Low investment business ideas to start online

 We know – you’re probably already thinking that you don’t have space to keep stock, or that you don’t have money to buy stock so you can get started.
 Well, that business model does still occur, but it’s not the only way to build a successful business selling.
 You don’t have to buy, store and handle goods yourself anymore – although of course, if you want to, you can!

-Search DropShipping and you’ll find thousands of links to articles talking about how to start selling items from China.
+Search for DropShipping and you’ll find thousands of links to articles talking about how to start selling items from China using AliExpress.
 While that’s one way into selling, it can be fraught with difficulties that put people off.
-When you consider the time zones, language barriers and the risk of finding a reliable supplier… It’s easy to understand why people think it’s not right for them and choose not to go for it.
+When you consider the time zones, language barriers and the risk of finding a reliable supplier… It is easy to understand why people think it isn’t the right approach for them and choose not to go for it.
 But it doesn’t have to be difficult though – especially if you can find UK, or European suppliers.

 While you’re doing your research, you will almost certainly stumble on people claiming DropShipping is the holy grail.
 You’ll be able to quit your job and buy a Ferrari in a week! (other fancy sports cars are available…!)
 Now, we don’t dispute that some people might eventually achieve that Ferrari as a result of starting their DropShipping business.
 But let’s get real – nothing good comes easy, and all good things take time.
 The truth is, it will almost certainly take more than a week!
 Not only that, there’s a lot of work to do before you get there – you will need to put effort into marketing.
 But if you’re keen to start your own business, DropShipping is a good option, and can be diversified easily.

 The secret DropShipping success in the UK is making sure you have reliable UK suppliers, and a solid, reliable platform.
 We couldn’t find any platforms offering the amount of functionality that Avasam does, so we built it!
-The platform itself (without getting too technical) does everything you need it to, including connecting you to suppliers.
+The platform itself (without getting too technical) does everything you need it to, including connecting you to suppliers that we verify to ensure your success.
 Avasam suppliers are primarily UK-based, so there’s no problem with communication barriers or time delays.
 (Some of our suppliers are based in mainland Europe, but they are very reliable, and provide fast shipping.
 Our sellers say this is a huge improvement on their experiences working with suppliers further afield.)
 The majority of our suppliers send your orders at the same speed as Amazon Prime orders – perfect for happy customers!
-We’ve made it easy to find the best suppliers through our Avasam Verified Supplier programme too.

 Whether you use Avasam or choose other solutions, here’s a few things to consider when choosing your supplier(s):

 - Make sure they have the capacity to fulfil your orders if you get busy.
 Make a contingency plan – you don’t want to be cancelling orders because your supplier is out of stock.
-Cancelling leads to damaging negative reviews and bad word-of-mouth.
-Your contingency might involve engaging with a second supplier who has the same items.
+Cancelling leads to damaging negative reviews and bad word-of-mouth, and your contingency plan might be as simple as engaging with a second supplier who has the same items.
 Unless an item suddenly becomes a must-have, there’s little chance it will sell out everywhere.

 - Make sure your supplier has a reliable setup.
 Sure, you can do manual setups for each step in your process, but we’re not sure why you would.
 So much can be automated now, which eliminates errors and just makes everything so much more efficient.
 The good news is, many suppliers are choosing to automate their feeds and orders.
 There’s a lot of platforms out there that claim to do everything you need when it comes to DropShipping.
 Some of them might do what you need, but make sure you do your research!
 Read the fine print, and be sure the platforms you’re considering do exactly what you need them to do.
 Many platforms make great claims, but really, you end up paying extra for additional – and often necessary – add-ons and apps.

 To make the most of your DropShipping business, you’re going to need to start by finding a successful product.
 You could sell what is trending, but your margins might end up being thin because of so much competition.
 A better approach is to find a niche, starting with just a few products, and expand from there.
 Once you have the hang of it, your store can have as many items as you like in no time!
-Many of our Avasam sellers who start with one or two products expand to hundreds very quickly.
+Many of our Avasam sellers who start with one or two products expand to hundreds very quickly, and are successful when they have a mix of products – high value products with a bigger margin, and well as lower value products that sell in high volumes.

 Once you have your store and you’re selling well, there are plenty of ways to expand your business.
 You could write eBooks, guides or a blog that’s linked to your products.
 You might become an influencer in your spare time, or start creating your own products.
 The possibilities for passive income, and further diversifying, are endless.